-Craft Lake City, Center for the Living City and The Temporary Museum of Permanent Change are pleased to announce Local Voices: Utah Must Lead the Way, a collaborative outdoor installation organized in collaboration with artist Denae Shanidiin and presented in partnership with Restoring Ancestral Winds, on view in downtown Salt Lake City through May 6, 2020.
+Craft Lake City is pleased to announce Local Voices: Utah Must Lead the Way, a collaborative outdoor installation organized in collaboration with artist Denae Shanidiin and presented in partnership with Restoring Ancestral Winds, on view in downtown Salt Lake City through May 6, 2020.

 Through powerful images by local photographer Jonathan Canlas, the installation exposes the harsh reality that Salt Lake City is among the top ten cities for cases of missing and murdered Indigenous womxn across the nation.
 Local Voices: Utah Must Lead the Way seeks to foster understanding among Utah residents about the ongoing violence and symptoms of settler colonialism impacting Indigenous women, girls and LGBTQ+ people.
 Viewers are invited to examine and participate in the critical community-based change necessary to honor and protect our Indigenous Relatives.